jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 #### sudoers values

 What do the values ```%admin  ALL=(ALL:ALL) ALL``` mean?
 This particular command gives every user in the admin group access to execute every command the system.
 It essentially turns the root account superuser privileges over temporarily to the user account or group that has that privilege.

 The first column is either a user account (no %) or preceded by a % sign meaning a user group.
 The second column (or the first ALL) is the hostname of the systems that can allow elevation to *superuser*.
 Now if this is your only system the value can be left at ALL.
 But if you are preparing enterprise-wide /etc/sudoers configurations then you may want to specify *superuser* access only on particular systems.
 The third column (second ALL) is the user that you will turn into when you use the *sudo* command.
 By default it is __root__ but you may want it to be another specific user.
 The fourth column after the : (third all) is the comma separated list of commands that user can execute.
-The fifth column (fourth ALL) is optional but it is an access control feature allowing only members of certain groups to sudo.
+The fifth column (fourth ALL) is optional but it is an access control feature allowing only members of [certain groups to sudo](https://www.unixtutorial.org/how-to-use-visudo/ "how to use visudo").

   Group                    Hosts                    Target User                      Commands
 --------------- -----------------------------    ------------------   -----------------------------------------
-   %sudo             server-1, db-server              bkupuser               /usr/bin/mysqldump /usr/bin/gzip
+   bkupuser              ALL                           ALL               /usr/bin/mysqldump /usr/bin/gzip
    %admin                ALL                         dbadmin                              ALL
    %cia                  ALL                           ALL                               ALL
 --------------- -----------------------------    ------------------   -----------------------------------------

 After the useraccount you can add an additional parameter to remove the password requirement.
 This is dangerous because it means anyone who has local access to the system can now become a *superuser* account just by switching users.
 It is best to leave this task for remote automated users or narrow down the powers to a single specific job.

 > __Example Usage:__   The two commands below give the user ```bkupuser``` the ability to become sudo without requiring a password and only the power to execute the copy command.
 The second command gives any user who is a member of the admin group the ability to sudo with out any password.